-This is a very simple recipe to create a delicious, juicy, oven-roasted turkey.
-See how I seasoned this bird by checking out my Turkey Seasoning Recipe.
+This is a very simple recipe to create a delicious, juicy, oven-roasted turkey that's seasoned to perfection

 PREP 24 hours COOK 20 min per pound READY IN 30 hours

 - Whole turkey, 12-16 lbs.

 - A few cloves of garlic

 - Fresh herbs: rosemary, sage, thyme (it's up to you)

 - 2 T. extra virgin olive oil

 - 3 cloves garlic, minced